I'll feel more like it tomorrow

 Posted Mar 31, 2012

-Below is something I've heard from research participants in studies we've conducted when they talk about their procrastination.
+Below are thoughts expressed by research participants in some of our studies of procrastination.
 Are you familiar with this way of thinking?

 That’s the thing about my good intentions, they seem like a real plan — then.
 But, the time comes for action, and I find myself sorting through my email inbox, tidying my desk, alphabetizing a playlist on my iPod, channel surfing, anything really.

 It’s not like I won’t get the task done.
 Eventually, I do.
 I’m up late or sometimes really early, “pulling it off” so to speak.
 Sometimes, I even get a rush from it; a rush from finally getting it done, that monkey off my back.

 The thing is, I don’t like living this way, but I can’t seem to change.
 I don’t understand it.
 I only work under pressure, living deadline to deadline.
 Why can’t I just do it?

 As a psychologist who has specialized in the study procrastination for the past 15 years, I have heard this and similar stories often.
 We seem to become our own worst enemy at times, and this fascinates me.
 Why do we procrastinate?

 The answer to this question has occupied my blog for the past 3 years, so I can’t provide a complete answer to this question in one blog post, Today, I want to focus just on that one thought –

 “Tomorrow, I’ll feel more like doing it tomorrow!”